What are Metals in Pool Water?

 Treatment for Metals in Pool Water

-The product METAL OUT by Summer Smiles is used to eliminate and prevent metal build-up in pool water and on pool surfaces.
+The products ALL OUT ULTRA 4 IN 1 and METAL OUT by Summer Smiles are used to eliminate and prevent metal build-up in pool water and on pool surfaces.
 Additionally, it lowers the metal levels in the water.

 The best way to prevent metals from accumulating in your pool water and causing unwanted stains is to test your water in order to keep your parameters balanced and within the recommended ranges at all times.